dengste/org-caldav/README.md

   shifted by a few hours, try the setting "UTC" (the SOGo calendar server seems to need this).

-You can also take a look at the other org-icalendar variables, since org-caldav uses this package to export your entries.
-For instance, you can use org-icalendar-alarm-time to add a reminder to your entries.
+Please note that org-caldav does not directly control how and which entries are exported, it just uses the org-icalendar exporter.
+Therefore, you should also take a look at the options from the org-icalendar exporter.
+Most importantly, take a look at org-icalendar-alarm-time to add a reminder to your entries, and org-icalendar-use-deadline and org-icalendar-use-scheduled to control which timestamps should be used.

 Call org-caldav-sync to start the sync.
 The URL package will ask you for username/password for accessing the calendar.
 (See below on how to